mendicant-original/s9-e3/README.md

 but then I quickly got too busy to look into it further.

 Then, I started playing Minecraft and my interest in circuitry simulations was reignited!
-The game has a full system for doing all sorts of fun logical processing based on the most primitive inputs.
+The game has a [full circuitry system](http://www.minecraftwiki.net/wiki/Redstone_circuits) for doing all sorts of fun logical processing based on the most primitive inputs.
 But Minecraft is much better as a game than as a learning environment, and it can be a very frustrating and tedious environment to try to study circuitry in.
 I want a tool that